-One of the things I’ve discovered as I’ve used the Capital One Platinum MasterCard is that it’s possible to be rewarded for smart spending decisions.
+One of the things I’ve discovered as I’ve used The Capital One Mastercard, Exclusively for Costco is that it’s possible to be rewarded for smart spending decisions.
 As you decide what purchases you make — and how you will pay for them — consider how using your rewards credit card can help you get the most bang for your buck.

 Plan Your Purchases